nasa/fprime/docs/UsersGuide/user/unit-testing.md

 checking which system states were tested, or which paths through the code were tested, as this is not possible.

-To generate the analysis, go to the component directory (not the *test/ut* directory).
-After building and running the tests as outlined above, run *make cov*.
-The review the analysis, go to the *test/ut* directory (not the component director) and review the summary output *\_gcov.txt* files.
+To review the analysis, go to the component directory and review the summary output *\_gcov.txt* files.
 Next, go to the component directory to review the coverage annotation *.hpp.gcov* and *.cpp.gcov* source files.